PyO3/setuptools-rust/README.rst

-Setuptools helpers for rust Python extensions.
+Setuptools helpers for rust Python extensions implemented with `PyO3 python binding <https://github.com/PyO3/pyo3>`_.

 Compile and distribute Python extensions written in rust as easily as if they were written in C.